 In 2016, sustainability was included as one of the major goals of Connecticut College’s new strategic plan, "Building on Strength."
 Our new Campus Sustainability Plan, developed by a Sustainability Planning Task Force with representatives from across campus, was adopted in 2018.
 This plan is a detailed explanation of the actions and priorities we will take over the next 10 years to accomplish the sustainability goals outlined in the College’s Strategic Plan.

 In parallel with developing this sustainability strategic plan, the Office of Sustainability and the Environmental Model Committee collaborated to collect data and assess our current status in a range of areas related to sustainability.
-We submitted these data to the STARS sustainability rating system of the Association for the Advancement of Sustainability in Higher Education (AASHE) and in March 2018, Connecticut College earned a Silver STARS rating.
+We submitted these data to the Sustainability Tracking, Assessment and Rating System (STARS) of the Association for the Advancement of Sustainability in Higher Education (AASHE) and in March 2018, Connecticut College earned a Silver STARS rating.
+In June 2021, we completed our second STARS report and earned a Gold rating.
+We were able to increase our score by almost 20 points in three years by developing new sustainability initatives and working with departments across campus on deeper data collection.
 Read our STARS report.

 In October 2019, we released our first annual report documenting the progress we have made in the first year of implementation of the Campus Sustainability Plan.
 As future annual reports are released documenting our progress, they will be added here as well.